Tanning & Your Skin

 increased risk of developing life-threatening melanoma from just one indoor tanning session before age 35.

 Tanning outside or indoors can have dangerous consequences.
 What is tanning?
 In short, tanning is a sign of skin damage.
-While often associated with good health, the “glow” of a tan is the very opposite of healthy; it’s evidence of DNA injury to your skin.
+While often associated with good health, the “glow” of a tan is the very opposite of healthy; it is evidence of DNA injury to your skin.
 Tanning damages your skin cells and speeds up visible signs of aging.
 Worst of all, tanning can lead to skin cancer.

 Your best defense is to avoid tanning altogether.

 What causes tanning?